Ted Mack (politician): Political career

 In 1981, he decided to run as an independent for the newly created New South Wales Legislative Assembly seat of North Shore, based in North Sydney.
 On paper, it was a comfortably safe Liberal seat; the North Shore has been the power base for the Liberals (and their predecessors) in Sydney for over a century.
-Mack nominated for North Shore after noticing that its new boundaries were virtually coextensive with the boundaries of the Municipality of North Sydney.
+Mack nominated for North Shore after noticing that on its boundaries, the newly created North Shore was virtually coextensive with the Municipality of North Sydney.
 Mack considered that being both mayor and state member for electorates that covered nearly identical boundaries would make both positions more effective.
 His opponent was state opposition leader Bruce McDonald.
 After the first count on election night he pushed the Labor candidate into third place, and ultimately defeated McDonald on Labor preferences—one of the few times a major-party leader has been defeated at any level in Australia.
 Mack did not accept a mayoral allowance for the next seven years.
 He was returned by comfortable margins in 1984 and 1988, the latter election coming as the Coalition won government in a landslide.
 Shortly after his 1988 victory, he abruptly retired from all of his offices.
 He did so just two days short of serving seven years in parliament, which would have made him eligible for parliamentary pension entitlements in excess of $1,000,000.
 Mack had always taken a dim view of what he perceived as the excesses of public political office, and decided to retire in protest.
 His retirement from both local and state government resulted in three by-elections for North Sydney ward alderman, North Sydney mayor and state member for North Shore.
 All three people he recommended for these positions were elected.

 Despite living nearby, for a time, he refused to travel across the Sydney Harbour Bridge or through the Sydney Harbour Tunnel in protest at the secret contract and awarding of all tolls to Kumagai Transfield for 30 years.